andres-mc/project1/README.md

 | Styles Look&feel | H | 6hrs| 6hrs | 6hrs |
 | test & resolve issues | H | 3.5hrs| 3.5hrs | 3.5hrs |
 | Total | H | 20.5hrs| 20.5hrs | 20.5hrs |

+## Priority Matrix

+Include a full list of features that have been prioritized based on the `Time and Importance` Matrix.
+Link this image in a similar manner to your wireframes

 ## Code Snippet